marionettejs/backbone.marionette/readme.md

 ## Get A Template

-Templates are retrieved by CSS-selector `id`, by default:
+Templates are retrieved by jQuery selector, by default:

 ```js
 Backbone.Marionette.TemplateManager.get("#my-template");